ansys/pyaedt/doc/source/Resources/Installation.rst

 Requirements
 ~~~~~~~~~~~~
-In addition to the runtime dependencies listed in the installation information, EDB Utilities requires ANSYS EM Suite 2021 R1 or later.
+In addition to the runtime dependencies listed in the installation information, PyAEDT requires ANSYS EM Suite 2021 R1 or later.

 Installing on CPython v3.7-v3.8
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~